Neosauropoda

 Neosauropoda is a clade within Dinosauria, coined in 1986 by Argentine paleontologist José Bonaparte and currently described as Saltasaurus loricatus, Diplodocus longus, and all animals directly descended from their most recent common ancestor.
 The group is composed of two subgroups: Diplodocoidea and Macronaria.
 Arising in the early Jurassic and persisting until the Cretaceous–Paleogene extinction event, Neosauropoda contains the majority of sauropod genera, including genera such as Apatosaurus, Brachiosaurus, and Diplodocus.
 It also includes giants such as Argentinosaurus, Patagotitan and Sauroposeidon, and its members remain the largest land animals ever to have lived.

-When Bonaparte first coined the term Neosauropoda in 1986, he described the clade as comprising "end-Jurassic" sauropods.
+When Bonaparte coined the term Neosauropoda in 1986, he described the clade as comprising "end-Jurassic" sauropods.
 While Neosauropoda does appear to have originated at the end of the Jurassic period, it also includes members throughout the Cretaceous.
 Neosauropoda is currently delineated by specific shared, derived characteristics rather than the time period in which its members lived.
 The group was further refined by Upchurch, Sereno, and Wilson, who have identified thirteen synapomorphies shared among neosauropods.
 As Neosauropoda is a subgroup of Sauropoda, all members also display basic sauropod traits such as large size, long necks, and columnar legs.